For free and confidential legal advice about this topic, you can contact us here.

-There are no laws that prevent you from visiting a doctor without your parents or guardians.
+There are no laws that stop you from seeing the doctor without your parents or guardians.
 However, if you plan on going alone, you should contact the doctors’ office beforehand to confirm you want the appointment to be kept private.

-While a doctor can attend an appointment with you without your parents or guardians, a doctor can only give you medical treatment (for example, prescribe you medication) if you give informed consent (except in emergencies where it is necessary to save your life or prevent serious damage to your health).
-Before you can give your consent to medical treatment, the doctor must make sure you understand the medical advice they have given you, the consequences of any treatment, and any alternative treatments that may be available.
+While you can see a doctor without your parents or guardians, a doctor can only give you medical treatment (eg prescribe you medication) if you give informed consent (except in emergencies where it is necessary to save your life or prevent serious damage to your health).
+Before you can give your consent to medical treatment, the doctor must make sure you understand the medical advice they have given you, the consequences of any treatment and any alternative treatments that may be available.

 If you are 18 or older you can consent to medical treatment.
 There is no set age at which a young person who is under 18 can consent to medical treatment without the approval of their parents or guardian.

-If you are under 18 whether you can consent to medical treatment will depend on the type of treatment and whether your doctor thinks you understand the advantages and risks of the treatment.
-When making this decision your doctor may consider;
+If you are under 18 whether you can consent to medical treatment will depend on whether the doctor thinks you fully understand the treatment, and any risks or consequences.
+Your doctor might consider:

 Even if you can’t consent by yourself, you should still be involved in the decision and asked for your views.
 You can always ask questions or ask the doctor to explain any medical words they use.